GRC Tools and Solutions for Mid-Market Companies: Complete Guide [2026]

 Should a mid-market company build GRC tooling internally or buy?

 Build-vs-buy typically resolves on opportunity cost.
-Internal tooling requires 1–2 engineering FTEs at roughly $150K each and 6–12 months to MVP — $300K+ Year 1 capital plus ongoing maintenance — versus $10K–$25K annual SaaS subscription.
+Internal tooling requires 1–2 engineering FTEs at roughly $150K each and 6–12 months to MVP, producing $300K+ Year 1 capital plus ongoing maintenance and scaling cost, versus a $10K–$25K annual SaaS subscription.
+Internal builds also create a lock-in risk: once internal teams customize processes around a homegrown platform, migrating to a commercial product later becomes a full re-platforming project rather than a simple tool swap.

 See the GRC Buyer’s Guide for Information Security Teams for a structured framework that supports build-vs-buy and platform-evaluation decisions.